 Pressure, consistent pressure helps relieve a lot of the angst feelings in kids with sensory struggles.
-The pressure is signalling their brains constantly where they are, helping your kids develop body awareness.
+The pressure is signaling their brains constantly where they are, helping your kids develop body awareness.

-Below is a collection of pressure garments and products that you can purchase of make yourself.
+Below is a collection of pressure garments and products that you can purchase or make yourself.

 There are a number of products that are great for helping kids who struggle with sensory issues.